bbauska/W3Cx-1of5-CSS.0x/module5/module5.md

 Discusión
 Tema: Module 5 / Activity 5.3 - Accessibility guidelines

-# Curso   Module 5: Designing your Web site for your audience   5.4 Historical Web design trends   The history of Web design
+# Curso   Module 5: Designing your Web site for your audience   5.4 Historical Web design trends

 # The history of Web design
- Bookmark this page

 Video: the history of Web design

 The way Web pages look has changed a lot over the years, mostly because the technology has